 Two main factors determine a CPU's performance: the number of cores and the speed at which it runs.
 The speed is measured in gigahertz (GHz).

 A dual or quad core chip is effectively two or four CPUs in one.
 This makes your computer more effective when it runs several programs at once.

 Make sure your new business computers have at least a dual core processor running at a minimum of 2.5GHz.

 Random access memory (RAM) is where a business computer stores data it uses frequently.

 RAM is measured in gigabytes (GB).
-For general business tasks – like word processing and using the internet – 4GB is the absolute minimum.
-6GB or 8GB is much better.
+For general business tasks ? such as word processing and internet usage ?
+8GB is the minimum you'll need, but 16GB will offer far more future-proofing.